gitlabhq/gitlab-recipes/install/centos/README.md

 ### Important Notes

-The following steps have been known to work.
+The following steps have been known to work and should be followed from up to bottom.
 If you deviate from this guide, do it with caution and make sure you don't violate any assumptions GitLab makes about its environment.
 We have also tried this on RHEL 6.3 and found that there are subtle differences which are documented in part.
 Look for the **RHEL Notes** note.

 #### If you find a bug